 - Spanish (KS2)

 - Personal, Social Citizenship and Health Education (PSCHE)

 - Philosophy for Children (P4C)

 - Social and Emotional Aspects of Learning (SEAL)

 We teach these subjects through a topic-based curriculum that encompasses the National Curriculum.
-Children may be withdrawn from Religious Education at the parent/ carers written request.
-We provide high levels of enjoyment and creativity so that children are inspired to learn.
+Each half term has a focus theme, such as ‘global citizens’ which enables children to build on previous knowledge and make connections in their learning.
+Children may be withdrawn from Religious Education at the parent/carers written request.
+We provide high levels of enjoyment and creativity, so that children are inspired to learn.

 Each new year group begins with a Basic Skills workshop which focusses on all the skills acquired in the previous year group that we are planning to build on.
 These transferrable skills as outlined in the National Curriculum are very fundamental to children being able to apply themselves whilst meeting the new challenges as they move through the school.

 To ensure a broad and balanced curriculum is delivered we carefully map out across each year group the depth and coverage for each subject that will be taught.
 Our Curriculum leads for each subject area contribute to the contents of each Knowledge Organiser and Parent Plan to support teachers in maintaining our quality first teaching ethos.

 At the beginning of each topic we evaluate the attainment and look closely at the ways in which we can build in bespoke pathways to address particular requirements for different classes and cohorts.